sombriks/sombriks-hq/src/assets/posts/0020-a-bit-of-enterprise-kotlin.md

   kotlinOptions.jvmTarget = '1.8'
 }

-// All kotlin classes are final by default, but we need to open them to the JEE magic allOpen {
+// Kotlin classes are final by default, we need to open them to the JEE magic allOpen {
   annotations(
     'javax.ejb.Singleton',